England face Germany in Euro 2020 blockbuster after France make shock exit - RFI

 "This is my passion.
 My whole focus is on the match and I hope we will succeed."

-England will have the vast majority of a 40,000 crowd on their side at Wembley and Loew expects a spine-tingling encounter.#photo2
+England will have the vast majority of a 40,000 crowd on their side at Wembley and Loew expects a spine-tingling encounter.

 "This is a match which electrifies everybody.
 For both teams, it's in or out, it's now or never, the loser goes home," he said.

-The winner will face a quarter-final in Rome against the winner of Tuesday's late tie between Sweden and Ukraine, which will be played in Glasgow.
+The winner will face a quarter-final in Rome against the winner of Tuesday's 1900 GMT kickoff between Sweden and Ukraine, which will be played in Glasgow.

 - Mbappe misses decisive penalty -